PhenomDevel/PhenomRaidTools/README.md

  - Implement generic handling of start/stop condition counter handler
  - Actually make transparent group transparent when using elvui
  - Distinct targets on messages so everyone only gets the messages once...
 No need to send multiple times (flag?)
+ - Add images to readme
+ - Overhaul readme in general and add all features on the list